codalab/codalab-worksheets/docs/REST-API-Reference.md

 - `state_on_success`: (optional) Update the bundle state to this state if the upload completes successfully.
 Must be either 'ready' or 'failed'.
   Default is 'ready'.
+- `use_azure_blob_beta`: (optional) Use Azure Blob Storage to store the bundle.
+  Default is False.
+This argument is ignored (and Azure Blob Storage is always used) if the CODALAB_ALWAYS_USE_AZURE_BLOB_BETA environment variable is set on the client.

 &uarr; [Back to Top](#table-of-contents)